 Named after the founder and first President of the Republic of Turkey, Mustafa Kemal Ataturk, the stadium has been the temporary home of many different Turkish clubs.

-Over the years, the likes of Galatasaray, Besiktas, Istanbul Basaksehir and Sivasspor have played their home games at the Ataturk.
+Over the years, the likes of Galatasaray, Besiktas, Istanbul Basaksehir and Sivasspor have played their home games at Ataturk.

 Fatih Karagumruk are the current residents, having played there since their promotion to the Super Lig in 2020.